-The policies and procedures set forth herein are promulgated as regulations governing the provision of Behavioral Health Rehabilitation Services in the Medicaid Program administered by the West Virginia Department of Health and Human Resources (WVDHHR) under the provisions of Title XIX of the Social Security Act and Chapter 9 of the Public Welfare Law of WV.
+The policies and procedures set forth herein are promulgated as regulations governing the provisions of LBHC Services in the Medicaid Program administered by the West Virginia Department of Health and Human Resources (WVDHHR) under the provisions of Title XIX of the Social Security Act and Chapter 9 of the Public Welfare Law of WV.

-The Bureau of Medical Services has a joint goal with Medicaid Enrolled Providers to ensure effective services are provided to Medicaid Members.

-Medicaid Enrolled Providers should give priority to children that have been identified as being in the foster care system.
-To uphold our responsibility to children in foster care, addressing children's needs must begin at entry and by making these foster children a priority especially with the assessment services stated in this manual.
-Medicaid Enrolled Providers should make a good faith effort to complete assessments in a timely manner as well as work with Bureau for Children and Families (BCF) to ensure that information is shared in a timely manner with BCF, court systems, as well as other entities involved in the care and treatment process of the foster child while conforming to state and federal confidentiality requirements.
+The BMS has a joint goal with Medicaid enrolled providers to ensure effective services are provided to Medicaid members.
+Medicaid enrolled providers should give priority to children who have been identified as being in the foster care system.
+Addressing children's needs must begin at entry and by making these foster children a priority especially with the assessment services stated in Section 503.14 and Section 503.15 of this chapter.
+Medicaid enrolled providers should make a good faith effort to complete assessments in a timely manner as well as work with the Bureau for Children and Families (BCF) to ensure that information is shared in a timely manner with BCF, court systems, as well as other entities involved in the care and treatment process of the foster child while conforming to state and federal confidentiality requirements.

-All Medicaid Members have the right to freedom of choice when choosing a provider for treatment.
-A Medicaid Member may receive one type of service from one provider and another type of service from a different provider.
-Providers that are found to be inhibiting freedom of choice to Medicaid Members are in violation of their provider agreement.
+All Medicaid members have the right to freedom of choice when choosing a provider for treatment.
+A Medicaid member may receive one type of service from one provider and another type of service from a different provider.
+Providers found to be inhibiting freedom of choice to Medicaid members are in violation of Section 1902(a)(23) of Title XIX of the Social Security Act (the Act).

-All Medicaid Enrolled Providers should coordinate care if a Medicaid Member has different Medicaid services at different sites with other providers to ensure that quality of care is taking place and that safety is the forefront of the Member's treatment.
-Appropriate Releases of Information should be signed in order that HIPAA Compliant Coordination of Care takes place.
+All Medicaid enrolled providers must coordinate care if a Medicaid member has different Medicaid services at different sites with other providers to ensure that quality of care is taking place and that safety is at the forefront of the member's treatment.
+Appropriate releases of information must be signed in order that Health Insurance Portability and Accountability Act (HIPAA) Compliant Coordination of Care takes place.